David Zolkwer: Early career

-Public Events, Ceremonies and Celebrations
+Public Events, Theatre, Ceremonies and Celebrations

-David Zolkwer has played a leading role in major public events, ceremonies and brand experiences across the world for over two decades.
+David Zolkwer has played a leading role in major public events, ceremonies, celebrations, theatrical performances, festivals and brand experiences across the world for over two decades.

 1997 - 2000

 In 1997 he was both Project Director and Creative Director for the Hong Kong Handover Ceremony.
 He played the same dual role working on the 'Money' and 'Self Portrait' Zones at the Millennium Dome in 2000.